mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 `scenario_args=Dict([:name => ["a", "b"], :rate => [0.025, 0.05, 0.07]])`

-Of course, the simulation subsystem does not know what you want to do with these values, so the user must also provide a callback function in the `scenario_func` argument.
+Of course, the SA subsystem does not know what you want to do with these values, so the user must also provide a callback function in the `scenario_func` argument.
 This function must be defined with the signature:

 `function any_name_you_like(sim::Simulation, tup)`